 Listening and Speaking are the two main tools of effective communication, that work simultaneously.
-A good listener is liked by everyone and has more influence on others than the speaker.
+Every person likes a good listener.
+Also, he has more influence on others than the speaker.

 Listening is a deliberate effort that is not identical to hearing.
 Hearing is a physical activity that involves sound entering into a person’s ears.
 But in the case of listening, we use our brain, by paying attention to the subject matter and interpreting what is being said.
 Listening comprises of two stages: